What will I learn at a DCM course?

 Training courses provide everything you need to create a music facilitation business or take your business to the next level.
 Participants include first-time music makers to professional musicians and everything in between.
 Because there are so many aspects to creating and presenting all types of experiences for groups, there’s always something to learn.
 We often see repeat students because each course is unique and students often seek greater challenges year after year.

 Drum Circle Facilitation

-A drum circle is a musical jam session where participants co-create music and focus on community values.
+A drum circle is a type of Community Drumming–a musical jam session where participants co-create music and focus on community values.
 Drum circles are entry-level musical experiences that help people play together and have fun.
 The DCM approach to drum circle facilitation is about:

 - encouraging self-expression, exploration, and fun.